inductiva/docs/docs/projects/index.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Projects
 description: ""
+navigation:
+  show: true
 seo:
  title: “”
  description: “”
 ---

-# Projects

 The Inductiva API uses Projects as the primary organizational unit for grouping related Tasks, providing a clean way to manage collections of simulations under a common folder.